AmElmo/AmElmo/README.md

 ### Hi there 👋

 Working freelance on data analysis, machine learning & deep learning projects.
-Especially interested in Computer Vision.
+Especially interested in:
+- using computer vision models for real-time detection on video feeds
+- using LLMs on large corpus of technical documentation

 <h3 align="left">Stack used:</h3>
 <p align="left">